-One of the most frequent questions we get practicing personal injury law in Maryland is what the average settlement amount in Maryland is.
-Of course, no case is the same.
-Even if the average is one number, is provides no reasonable indication as to what your case may settle for.
-There is a multitude of factors such as age, employment status, annual income, loss of income due to injury, extent of injury, medical expenses, pain and suffering, and more.
-Nevertheless, we understand why the question is so prevalent.
+The average settlement amount in Maryland is among the most common questions our personal injury lawyers receive.
+But no case is the same, and averages can be misleading.
+Even if the average is one number, it provides no reliable indication of what your case may settle for.
+Factors include age, employment status, annual income, loss of income due to injury, extent of injury, medical expenses, pain and suffering, and more.
+Still, we understand why the question is so common.
+Here, we explain the factors that go into a settlement.
+Then, we discuss a broad range of past settlements in Maryland.

 Average Maryland Settlement Amount for a Minor Injury